ka7ana/RedknifeSQL/README.md

-# SQLClient
+# RedknifeSQL

 A C# console utility for interacting with MSSQL servers

-SQLClient is a simple menu-based console application to aid with pen-testing, specifically whilst dealing with Microsoft SQL servers in an AD environment.
+RedknifeSQL is a simple menu-based console application to aid with pen-testing, specifically whilst dealing with Microsoft SQL servers in an AD environment.

 The application prompts the user for the server hostname and database name to connect to.
 At present, only Windows authentication is supported.